 The following dollar amount:

+Specify dollar amount: 26482

-Specify dollar amount (select one)
+The dollar amount (select one)

 Is adjusted each year that the waiver is in effect by applying the following formula:

 Specify the formula:

 May be adjusted during the period the waiver is in effect.
 The state will submit a waiver amendment to CMS to adjust the dollar amount.

 The following percentage that is less than 100% of the institutional average:

 Specify percent:

+Other:

+Specify: